p2panda/handbook/website/docs/specifications/namakemono/index.md

 * Example: Using a CRDT into the operation body (like [YJS](https://docs.yjs.dev/) documents, for collaborative text editing for example), you might be interested *only* in the last operations per author and merge them to receive the latest document state:

 <ImageFrame
-  title="Document with maximum depth = 1, useful for working with CRDTs like y-js" url={require('./assets/yjs-example.png')}
+  title="Document with maximum depth(1), useful for working with CRDTs like y-js" url={require('./assets/yjs-example.png')}
 />